 WHAT IS SKRUM?

-Swaziland in Southern Africa has the highest rate of HIV/AIDS infection in the world.
-SKRUM's mission is to reduce these figures and offer hope to the youth of Swaziland.
+Eswatini (formerly known as Swaziland) in Southern Africa has the highest rate of HIV/AIDS infection in the world.
+SKRUM's mission is to reduce these figures and offer hope to the youth of Eswatini.

 SKRUM uses the game of rugby to engage the children, at the same time educating participants about HIV/AIDS, inspiring better leadership in communities, raising awareness of gender violence and promoting the benefits of school and education through rugby's core values: